 Submit weekly written reports unless otherwise notified to the Chief of Staff on the status of their tasks and activities;

-Serve as Chief Legislative Liaison for Student Government and maintain relationships with legislators at the local, state, and national levels.
+Serve as Chief Legislative Liaison for Executive Branch and maintain relationships with legislators at the local, state, and national levels.

 Lead Executive Branch projects that focus on community engagement within the University, organizations outside of UNF Student Government, and relationships with Student Government Associations across the nation and the State of Florida.